 The EYFS Profile is broken down into seven specific areas of learning:

-Controlled class sizes and skilled practitioners empower your child with confidence that cultivates independence, resilience and curiosity about themselves and the world around them.
+Skilled, Early Years’ practitioners work to empower your child with confidence that cultivates independence, resilience and curiosity about themselves and the world around them.
 In a safe and stimulating environment, our talented team offer your child colourful, experience rich opportunities.
 These ensure they embody a love of learning, develop a dynamic skill set and germinate a wealth of knowledge, as a foundation for the rest educational journey.

 A Typical Day

-Reception Class PE session is on a Friday afternoon.
+Reception Class PE session is on a Wednesday morning and Friday afternoon.